b-brankovics/grabb/README.md

 #### Installation

-1. Install all prerequisites
+1. Install prerequisites
+    - Minimal set:
+        + Baiting program: **mirabait** _(recommended)_ OR
+		kmer\_bait\.pl (no installation needed)
+	    + Read collecting program: **seqtk** _(recommended)_ OR create\_readpool\.pl (no installation needed)
+		+ Assembler: Edena OR Vevlet OR external\_scaffold\.pl (needs to be modified and requires a working installation of an assembler)

+    - Assemblers:
+		+ Edena: default assembler for GRAbB.pl
+		+ Vevlet
+		+ Other assembler: external\_scaffold\.pl has to be also edited

+    - Exonerate:
+		+ Required for running GRAbB.pl in exonerate mode

+2. Configure GRAbB.pl

+        ./configure_GRAbB.pl

-2. Add prerequisites to the Path or add the absolute path of the executables to the source code of GRAbB.pl
+    Recommended to add prerequisites to the Path Or add the absolute path of the executables to the source code of GRAbB.pl before running configure_GRAbB.pl

-    * Find the lines marked with exclamation marks and correct the executable names
+    Configured GRAbB.pl can be found in bin directory

 OR

 Use Docker (See __[Docker.md](Docker.md)__ for more detailed instructions)